 Eat, Drink, and Shop in One Place: The Underground Food Complex at Daimaru Shinsaibashi

-Beneath the Daimaru Shinsaibashi department store in Osaka, there is a food hall where restaurants and specialty food shops share a single floor.
+Beneath the main building of Daimaru Shinsaibashi in Osaka, there is a food hall that brings together restaurants and fresh food shops on a single floor.

-Alongside a diverse lineup of eateries — from long-established Osaka restaurants to international cuisine — you will find fresh meat, seafood, and produce shops.
-This blend of dining and shopping under one roof is what makes this food hall so appealing.
+Alongside a diverse lineup of eateries ranging from long-established Osaka restaurants to international cuisines, you will find specialty shops for meat, seafood, and produce.
+This coexistence of dining and grocery shopping is what makes the food hall so appealing.

-In this article, we introduce the highlights and how to enjoy the Shinsaibashi Food Hall.
+In this article, we introduce the highlights and ways to enjoy Shinsaibashi Food Hall.

 Shinsaibashi Food Hall

-Shinsaibashi Food Hall is located on B2F of the Daimaru Shinsaibashi Main Building in Osaka.
-It brings together heritage Osaka restaurants with over 100 years of history and trending international cuisine, all with the quality you would expect from a department store and the convenience of direct access from Shinsaibashi Station.
+Shinsaibashi Food Hall is located on basement floor 2 (B2F) of the Daimaru Shinsaibashi main building in Osaka.
+It brings together everything from century-old Osaka institutions to trending international cuisines, drawing both tourists and locals with department-store quality and direct access from Shinsaibashi Station.

 Item